Student Paper Competition information Can be found HERE.

 Every year, NWAC hosts a student paper competition; the first and second place winners receive the opportunity to publish their papers in JONA.
 This helps serve as learning experience for the student about the process and expectations of submitting a paper for publication.
 We encourage students who are doing research on anthropological topics pertaining to the Pacific Northwest region to submit a paper at NWAC.

-Abstracts from the past five conferences
+Abstracts from past conferences

 70th NWAC 2017 - Spokane, Washington